marc1307/tailscale-cloudflare-dnssync/README.md

 # tailscale-cloudflare-dnssync
-Syncs Tailscale host IPs to a cloudflare hosted DNS zone.
+Syncs Tailscale (or Headscale) host IPs to a cloudflare hosted DNS zone.
 Basically works like Magic DNS, but with your domain.
 The main benefit for me is the ability to use letsencrypt with certbot + dns challenge